sara-nl/hathi-client/README.md

 -------------

 This software is tested on Linux and OSX.
-On Linux you need to make sure that Java 7 and the Kerberos client libraries are installed.
+On Linux you need to make sure that Git, Java 7 and the Kerberos client libraries are installed.
 On OSX these should already be installed.

 Debian-based Linux (Debian, Ubuntu, Mint):

-    apt-get install openjdk-7-jre-headless krb5-user
+    apt-get install git openjdk-7-jre-headless krb5-user

 Enterprise Linux (Redhat, CentOS, Fedora):

-    yum install java-1.7.0-openjdk krb5-workstation
+    yum install git java-1.7.0-openjdk krb5-workstation

 Note that when using the Oracle JDK (e.g. OSX) you will need to install the Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files